 Item Description Notes To Address The email address(es) to which the message should be sent.
 You can select to specify the output of a predecessor node in this section.
-When you specify a constant value, you can enter one or more email addresses directly in the text box, or you can select the button to select a recipient via the Choose Users window.
+When you specify a constant value, you can enter one or more email addresses directly in the text box, or you can select the 60 button to select a recipient via the Choose Users window.
 If you enter more than one email address in the text box, each email address must be separated by a comma or semicolon.
+The format of the email address that you enter is validated; if the format is incorrect, an error message appears.
 Message Content that you want to include in the email message in addition to the summary of the policy execution (which is included by default).
 You can select to specify the output of a predecessor node in this section.
 Subject The subject line that you want to appear in the email message.
 The length is limited to 255 characters.
 You can select to specify the output of a predecessor node in this section.
 If you do not specify a value in this section, the email subject line is set to "Notification from Policy <name>").</name> Show Policy logic summary?
 Specifies whether the Policy Logic Summary is included in the email message or not.
 The option Yes is selected by default.
 In case you do not need the summary displayed in the email message, you can select the option No .
+Include Policy name in email body Specifies whether the Policy name is included in the email message or not.
+The check box is selected by default.
+If you do not need the Policy name displayed in the email body, clear the check box.
+Include Time Zone message in email body Specifies whether the Policy email body should include default Time Zone message or not.
+The check box is selected by default.
+If you do not need default Time Zone displayed in the email body, clear the check box.

 Item Description Notes Results Table Specifies how the query result is shared in an email message.
 You can select from the list to Embed in email message, Attach to email as file, or Both.
-Note: The attachment is shared only in the .csv format.
-Note: Attached files are stored in GE Digital APM as Reference Document records.
+Note: The attachment is shared only in the CSV format.
+Note: Attached files are stored in APM as Reference Document records.
 If the attached file size exceeds the configured limit, the Reference Document is created but the file is not attached to the email message.
-You need to access GE Digital APM to open the Reference Document.
+You need to access APM to open the Reference Document.
 Include query/collection results section The query or collection results are included in the email message.
 By default, the results are displayed in the table format.
 You can select query or collection from the drop down .
 You can select to specify the output of a predecessor node in this section.
 Note: Numeric values are displayed to two decimal places.
 Dates and times are displayed in UTC.
 Note: Tables embedded in the email body are truncated to display the first 500 rows only.
 Note: To avoid display issues with some email clients, it is recommended to limit the number of columns in the embedded table to 30.